Mahno74/FileSpy/README.md

 # FileSpy
-Logs real-time directory content changes
+Logs the appearance and deletion of files in a directory in real time